 Image courtesy of Astute Solutions

-The Difference Between CLM and CRM
+What is The Difference Between CLM and CRM?

 More Companies Use CRM

-Through CRM, you never have to worry about a customer slipping through the cracks, as you can track everyone that enters the pipeline.
+With a CRM software, you never have to worry about customers slipping through the cracks, as you can track everyone that enters the pipeline.
 You also have a recorded history of interactions with this customer, be those phone call transcripts, email exchanges, and more.

 CLM Relates More to Analytics

-While the analytics and reporting offered in the average CRM software is sufficient, it’s possible to take an even deeper dive into the metrics that drive your company’s success through CLM.
+While the analytics and reporting offered in the average CRM software are sufficient, it’s possible to take an even deeper dive into the metrics that drive your company’s success through CLM.

 The metrics you want to focus on include:

 - The cost of customer retention or acquisition: If by implementing your CRM software, you could lower the cost of converting leads to customers or maintaining customers, that’s ideal.

 - Purchasing frequency: Once you link together with your customer lifecycle management and CRM software, you’d hope the purchasing frequency from your customers would increase.

 The CLV is a calculation that predicts how much money your customers will bring in for your company throughout their lifecycle as a customer.

-Knowing the average CLV of each customer can aide your company in a variety of ways.
+Knowing the average CLV of each customer can aid your company in a variety of ways.
 You can determine which customers are worth prioritizing and which you can get back to later.

 Image courtesy of CleverTap

-How do you get the cost of your acquisitions as a formula?
-This time, you want to do some division, taking your acquisition expenses and dividing them by the customers you obtained through these acquisitions.
+Here, you have to take your acquisition expenses and divide them by the customers you obtained through these acquisitions.

 Image courtesy of Exponea

-The last phase, or reactivation, is left off, but it’s implied in that the cycle would begin again to reactivate the customer’s interest.
+The last phase, or reactivation, is left off, but it’s implied that the cycle would begin again to reactivate the customer’s interest.

 Let’s talk more about what this diagram means so you can use it or something like it for your own business purposes.

 In your email exchanges, you could present a discount or coupon code to convince them to buy from you for the first time.
 You should also strive to prove the value of your products or services to incentivize that purchase.

 You also want to acquire feedback from these new customers, giving them discounts or coupons in exchange for their time and cooperation.

 Increasing Value Stage

 Earlier in this guide, we talked about how it’s possible to upsell to customers while using CLM tools.
-Now, the time has finally come for upselling as your customers enter the increasing value stage of the lifecycle.
+Now, the time has finally come for upselling as your customers enter the high-value stage of the lifecycle.

 Upselling is one such method you can use, but make sure you frame the offer as being limited edition or only available for a limited time to make the promising customer want to buy.

-They make up a good portion of your company’s revenue stream, and as such, you’re again going to want to keep them around.
+They make up a good portion of your company’s revenue stream, and as such, you’re going to want to keep them around.

 To do that, you could offer them personalized gifts and goods, such as team photos, personalized and signed notes, and even a gift voucher just for them.